 If you find yourself wondering what a specific attribute does then you should check out the fluidShape article.
 It is very detailed and thorough.

-maya scene – nebula maker template
+maya scene (using mental ray, vray, maya software) – nebula maker template

 What’s Going On Here?